 - Attendance is required by all TAs and Instructors (faculty as well as graduate students) at the pre-term Organization Meeting and at weekly staff meetings.
 These meetings deal with practical business matters (registration, petitioning, attendance, use of classrooms and audio-visual equipment, the timing of assignments and exams, etc.), offer presentations on the teaching of specific topics and on issues of method and approach, receive visits from deans of schools and others, and from time to time review the MH syllabus and requirements.

-- Instructors teach one section of MH per semester, prepare a full syllabus for it, and hold regular office hours.
+- Teaching Fellows teach one section of MH per semester, prepare a full syllabus for it, and hold regular office hours.

 - Attendance at the pre-term Organizational Meeting and all weekly Staff Meetings is mandatory.